 - Debt Settlement service (like a Consumer Counseling Service) will cut your score by 45 to 65 points.

 Those are for an average score of 680.
-If you have a great score 780 then you get hit TWICE as bad!
+If you had a great score of like, 780 going into whatever issue you had, unfortunately, you got hit TWICE as bad!

-Short Sale have less of an impact than Foreclosure, because the CDIA does not have a code for a short sale.
-In addition, IF the Realtor is able to negotiate with the Bank, the deficiency balance could be FORGIVEN.
+Short Sales should have less of an impact than Foreclosure, however, because the American Credit Reporting Agency doesn’t have a “code” that denotes a short sale, banks actually reporting them in many different formats.
+If the Bank reports the Short Sale one way – we’re good, another way, and it appears as a Foreclosure.
+Additionally, in some cases the Realtor is able to negotiate with the Bank and the deficiency balance could be forgiven.
 If this is the case, you will have late mortgage payments, but it will not show on your credit report as a “straight up” foreclosure.